getsentry/sentry-docs/src/wizard/javascript/index.md

     new Integrations.BrowserTracing(),
   ],

-  // We recommend adjusting this value in production, or using tracesSampler
-  // for finer control
   tracesSampleRate: 1.0,
 });
 ```
+We recommend adjusting the value of `tracesSampleRate` in production.
+Learn more about configuring sampling in our [full documentation](https://docs.sentry.io/platforms/javascript/performance/sampling/).

 This snippet includes an intentional error, so you can test that everything is working as soon as you set it up: